SobranDM/foundryvtt-wwn/README.md

     * Can be switched to manual entry
     * Can calculate movement rates for standard WWN rates or B/X movement rates
 * Adds attribute bonuses to hit chance, damage, and Shock
-* Shock and damage account for attribute bonuses and the Killing Blow warrior ability
+* Shock and damage account for attribute bonuses, the Killing Blow warrior ability, and Foci that add skill levels to damage
     * Click Full Warrior in Tweaks menu to activate Killing Blow
+    * Skill damage is activated on a per-item basis, due to the variable nature of Foci
 * Support for Specialist and other Foci that allow rolling 3d6/4d6 on skill checks
 * Distribute XP through the party sheet
     * Assign percentage shares to henchmen, to support silver-as-XP (and custom XP values) for B/X-style play